lbatch/angular-oshop/README.md

 # Oshop

 Store website created in Angular during the Udemy Complete Angular Master Class (Mosh Hamedani) course.
-Course included guiding videos for project, but allowed flexibility and required substantial changes to use the most recent versions of Angular and Firebase.
+Course included guiding videos for project, but substantial adaptations were required to use the most recent versions of Angular, Bootstrap, and angularfire2.